hydevbiz/AstridEssentials/README.md

 # ✨ AstridEssentials

-AstridEssentials is used for the AstridCloud server to connect with any plugin we choose.
-Right now, it integrates with the Casino plugin to add custom currency features.
-Future updates will include support for more plugins and extra features.
+AstridEssentials is a custom plugin for the AstridCloud server, designed to seamlessly integrate with any plugin we choose. 🔗 Currently, it hooks into the Casino plugin to enable custom currency features.
+Future updates will expand support for more plugins and additional features, all tailored specifically for AstridCloud.

 ## 🚀 Features